 The Department of Education issues regulations interpreting the IDEA.
 These regulations add requirements and rules that go well beyond the scope of the actual law.
 If you have a child in special education, it's important that you understand how the regulations affect your child's rights.

 You can download and read the text of the regulations on the website of the Department of Education's IDEA website at https://sites.ed.gov/idea/.
 Or, contact your state department of education, your school district, or local support groups to learn more about special education in your community.

 Where Can I Find More Information About Special Education and the IDEA?

 - Your local school district.
 The district is required by the IDEA to provide you with a copy of federal and state statutes and regulations and any relevant policies.
 Be sure to request this information, along with the school district's IEP form and any parent guide that's available.

 - Local parent support groups.
 In many communities, local organizations offer support and information for parents of children in special education.
 The groups in your area may have helpful information about your school district and how it complies with IDEA.

 - U.S. Department of Education's Office of Special Education and Rehabilitative Services (OSERS).
 For information on the IDEA and special education law, visit OSERS at www.ed.gov/about/offices/list/osers.

 - Your state department of education.
 The federal IDEA is binding on all states.
 The federal government provides financial assistance to the states, which are responsible for making sure the local school districts comply with the IDEA.
 Most states have laws that generally parallel IDEA.
 States can provide children with more, not fewer, protections than IDEA does.
 For more information on state special education laws and regulations, contact your state department of education.
 Your school district can give you the appropriate office to contact.

-For more information on the IDEA, including the 2005 revisions, get The Complete IEP Guide: How to Advocate for Your Special Ed Child, by Lawrence Siegel (Nolo).
+For more information on the IDEA, get The Complete IEP Guide: How to Advocate for Your Special Ed Child, by Lawrence Siegel (Nolo).